Ian Happ Player Props: Cubs vs. Nationals

 Ian Happ At The Plate

+- Happ is hitting .294 with nine doubles, three home runs and 21 walks.

-- Among qualified batters in MLB play, he ranks 23rd in batting average, sixth in on-base percentage, and 44th in slugging.
+- Among qualifying hitters in baseball, he ranks 35th in batting average, 11th in on-base percentage, and 56th in slugging.

+- In 67.9% of his games this season (19 of 28), Happ has picked up at least one hit, and in eight of those games (28.6%) he recorded more than one.

-- In 11.1% of his games this season, he has gone deep, and 2.5% of his trips to the dish.
+- In 10.7% of his games this year, he has hit a home run, and 2.4% of his trips to the plate.

-- Happ has had at least one RBI in 33.3% of his games this season (nine of 27), with more than one RBI three times (11.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- Happ has driven home a run in nine games this year (32.1%), including more than one RBI in 10.7% of his games and producing three or more of his team's runs on three occasions..

+- He has scored in 35.7% of his games this year, with two or more runs scored in 10.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.